Economy of the Washington metropolitan area

 The economy of the Washington metropolitan area includes the economy of Washington, D.C., and its suburbs, including parts of Maryland, all of Northern Virginia, and Jefferson County, West Virginia.
-Washington, DC accounts for 25.2% of the metropolitan areas economy with the largest share being 45.1% in Virginia.
+Washington, D.C. accounts for 25.2% of the metropolitan area's economy, while northern Virginia accounts for the largest share at 45.1%.
 In 2022, the DC metro area had the country's fifth-highest gross metropolitan product, at $541 billion.
 The region's economy is highly diverse and includes the principal industries of the US federal government, tourism, information technology, research, hospitality, news media, and bioscience.

 Key commercial hubs in the Greater Washington area include Downtown, Washington, D.C., Tysons, Virginia, Rosslyn, Virginia, Crystal City, Virginia, Bethesda, Maryland, and Silver Spring, Maryland.

 As of 2022, according to Washington's comprehensive annual financial report, the top employers by number of employees in the region in 2022 were Georgetown University, Children's National Medical Center, Washington Hospital Center, George Washington University, American University, Georgetown University Hospital, Booz Allen Hamilton, Insperity PEO Services, Universal Protection Service, Howard University, Medstar Medical Group, George Washington University Hospital, Catholic University of America, and Sibley Memorial Hospital.

 Fortune 500 companies

-As of 2025, the Washington metropolitan area is home to the headquarters of 21 Fortune 500 companies across a number of different industries.
+As of 2026, the Washington metropolitan area is home to the headquarters of 20 Fortune 500 companies across a number of different industries.
 The DC area is also home to many satellite offices for major companies, and serves as the US or North American headquarters for many foreign companies, such as Volkswagen, Rolls-Royce, Airbus, Nestlé, Ethiopian Airlines, and Lidl.
 Other major companies headquartered in the area that are not on the Fortune 500 list because they are either private companies, subsidiaries, or credit unions include Mars Inc. (maker of M&M's, Snickers, Skittles; one of the largest private companies in the United States), Bechtel, Geico, PenFed Credit Union, Northwest Federal Credit Union, and Navy Federal Credit Union.